 Arduino PID Control Tutorial

-In control systems, a controller corrects the output of a particular system to a desired input in the presence of errors and disturbances.
-The most popular type of controller is PID which is an acronym for Proportional, Integral and Derivative.
+In control systems, a controller corrects the output of a particular system to a target in the presence of errors and disturbances.
+The most popular type of controller is PID which is an acronym for Proportional, Integral, and Derivative.
 In this Arduino PID control tutorial, I will show you how you can employ such a controller in your project.

 What is PID?

-As mentioned, PID is short for proportional, integral and derivative.
-The name comes from the methods on how such controller deals with disturbances in the system.
+As mentioned, PID is short for proportional, integral, and derivative.
+The name comes from the methods of how such controllers deal with disturbances in the system.
 However, such a controller is only in feedback systems.
-I suggest reading a material specifically written for such topic, but I’ll do my best to explain it here as simple as I can.
+I suggest reading material specifically written for such a topic, but I’ll do my best to explain it here as simply as I can.

 Temperature control with PID